officient/readable/README.md

     $ npx readable

+### Exit code

+Returns 0 if no errors.
+Returns 2 if there are some rrors.
+Can return 2 if some exception happend during linting.

 ### Configuration

 After running `readable --init`, you'll have a `.readable.json` file in your directory.
 In it, you'll see some rules configured like this: